MicrosoftDocs/microsoft-community-training/microsoft-community-training/rest-api-management/service-to-service-authentication.md

    1. **ServiceAuthAudience**: Application ID URI created in “Register Service application” step
    2. **ServiceAuthTenantName**: Tenant name retrieved in “Register Service application” step
    3. **ServiceAuthTenantId**: Tenant Id retrieved in “Register Service application” step
    4. **ServiceObjectIds**: This is required only if the Client type is of type **Approach 1** above.
 Enter the Object Id retrieved above.
 If multiple clients are created of this type, enter all of them here, separated by a semi-colon.
-(ObjectId_1;ObjectId_2…)
+(ObjectId_1;ObjectId_2…). **This is client objectId from step2-Approach1**
    5. **ServiceApplicationIds**: This is required only if the Client type is of type **Approach 2** above.
 Enter the Application Id retrieved above.
 If multiple clients are created of this type, enter all of them here, separated by a semi-colon.
-(ApplicationId_1;ApplicationId_2…)
+(ApplicationId_1;ApplicationId_2…). **This is client application ID from step2-Approach2**
    6. **ServiceAuthRole**: This is required only if the Client type is of type 2.
  b) Enter the role value as created in the manifest in the “**Register Service application**” step above. (e.g. "S2SAppRole").